 An Infosys employee died after reportedly being attacked by an unidentified man in Nungambakkam Railway Station on Friday morning.
 The man had hacked her face and neck and she died within two hours of the attack, the New Indian Express reported.

 The police have identified the victim as Swati S, a resident of Choolaimedu area.
-Lately, the Chennai police released the CCTV footage of the suspect.

 Local sources reportedly said a young man, wearing a green shirt and black pants, hacked her with a sickle, which he was carrying in his bag.
 The two had reportedly had an argument before the incident.
 It has also been learnt that the victim lost balance and fell on the ground while trying to escape.